-We were recently contacted by a client with some questions regarding behavior issues - jumping on the counter, stealing food, avoiding positive human interaction, and vocalizing obnoxiously.
+A client recently contacted us with some questions regarding behavior issues - jumping on the counter, stealing food, avoiding positive human interaction, and vocalizing obnoxiously.
 After having conversations with the family, we discovered that the cause of these behaviors was rooted in food.
 How much you feed your Bengal, when your feed your Bengal, and what you feed your Bengal impact its behavior.

 How Much Food Does Your Bengal Cat Need?

-For the first eighteen months to two years, a Bengal cat is still maturing.
+A Bengal cat is still maturing for the first eighteen months to two years.
 Feed a food with less than ten percent carbohydrates and allow it to eat as much as it wants during this time.
 The lower carbohydrate content allows the cat to eat its fill without as much risk of unhealthy weight gain.
 No single recommendation works for every single cat.
 Some cats will eat too much, but those cats are the exception, not the norm, in the Bengal breed.
 It is important to compare your cat's appearance to a Body Condition Score Chart.

 Once a Bengal cat is fully grown, he will eat less than he eats in the growth phase.
-The amount, however, will vary based on both the size of the cat and his metabolism.
+The amount, however, will vary based on the cat's size and metabolism.
 One cannot expect every cat to eat the same amount.
 In addition, how much a cat eats will often vary with temperature - eating more in the winter and less in the summer.
-To figure out how much a cat needs, spend time observing his eating habits and behavior.
+Observe his eating habits and behavior to figure out how much a cat needs.
 Do not limit his food if he is not overweight.

 When Should You Feed your Bengal Cat?

-A cat in its natural setting would eat ten or more small meals a day.
-Due to this, some people resort to free-feeding dry food which disrupts a cat's natural body rhythm.
+A cat would eat ten or more small meals a day in its natural setting.
+Due to this, some people resort to free-feeding dry food, disrupting a cat's natural body rhythm.
 In a natural setting, cats hunt, then eat.
 Cats need to expel energy before they eat.
-People must find a balance between a cat's ideal ten meals a day and a maintainable human scheduled.
+People must balance a cat's ideal ten meals a day and a maintainable human schedule.
 Many cats do fine with two meals a day - especially if one is left out longer.
 However, larger cats or cats with a higher metabolic rate may need to eat more frequently.

-In more than one instance, we have seen the addition of a third meal within the day completely resolve undesirable behaviors.
-If you are experiencing any behavioral problems, one of the first solutions is to add a third meal within the day - even if this means keeping the same quantity but spreading it out across more meals.
+In more than one instance, we have seen that adding a third meal within the day completely resolves undesirable behaviors.
+If you are experiencing any behavioral problems, one of the first solutions is adding a third meal within the day - even if this means keeping the same quantity but spreading it across more meals.
 When trying to problem solve, increasing the quantity should be tried as long as the cat is not overweight.

-When working on resolving behavior issues, it is equally important to feed after your cat has expressed some energy.
+It is equally important to feed after your cat has expressed some energy when resolving behavior issues.
 Some cats adjust to eating without expelling energy, but the natural body rhythm should be established for cats exhibiting behavioral problems.
 Take your cat through a rigorous play session before each meal.
-If you are not home throughout the day, offer a third and fourth play and feeding session through a toy that can be operated remotely along with a time-released feeder with an ice pack.
+If you are not home throughout the day, offer a third and fourth play and feeding session through a toy that can be operated remotely, along with a time-released feeder with an ice pack.
 Another option is to hide a puzzle toy with a treat inside, but this method's downfall is that the food must be dry.
 Dry food should not be the primary diet, but it will suffice as a snack or smaller meal.